Theories

 What about historical facts?

-There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
+There are two possible outcomes: If the result confirms the hypothesis, then you've made a measurement.
 If the result is contrary to the hypothesis, then you've made a discovery.

 This theory of truth limits one’s view of the world

 This chapter defines truth by building on perception statements.
 It cuts away anything that does not ultimately talk about perceptions.
 This raises the question whether this view of truth is not too limited.
 All metaphysical concepts, for example, are cut off.It turns out that there are theories that are grounded in perceptions and theories that are not.
 The first class of theories can make tangible predictions, whereas the second one cannot.
 This holds no matter how you define truth.
 The first class of theories is the subject of science.
 This holds by definition, because science is what is concerned with the natural world.
 Science encompasses not just physics.
-It encompasses also psychology, biology, history, or sociology.
+It encompasses also psychology, biology, history, and sociology.

 The second class of theories is not about perceptions.
 This does not mean that this class of theories would be useless.
 Such theories can make up stories, metaphors, or poems.
 These can provide entertainment, consolation, or inspiration.
 However, they cannot provide true predictions.
-It is useful to keep this distinction in mind.

 Truth is a false concept

-It has been argued that we cannot be sure whether the physical system in which we perceive ourselves really exists (most famously in the movie “The Matrix”).
+It has been argued that we cannot be sure whether the physical system in which we perceive ourselves really exists (most famously maybe in the movie The Matrix).
 There could be no physical system at all.
 There could be also multiple such systems.
 Then our sensations would be just impressions that have nothing to do with any physical world.
-We could be living in a dream world.We note that this assumption cannot be falsified.
-There is no way to prove that we are not living in a dream.
-This entails that the theory does not tell us anything about our perceptions.
-When we assume that we are living in a dream, we are no wiser than before.
-Thus, the theory is literally meaningless.
+Reality would not exist, and truth itself would be a false concept.This is certainly a fascinating theory (as the popularity of the movie shows).
+However, what would be concrete predictions that this theory allows for?
+It turns out that no single perception can be predicted.
+When we assume that reality does not exist, or that truth is a false concept, we are no wiser than before.
+Thus, the theory that reality does not exist is literally meaningless.
 It is completely irrelevant for our life.
 We could as well claim that you are dead and what you think is your life are in fact just hallucinations of some surviving neurons in your brain.
 Such theories lead nowhere.
 They do not talk about our perceptions, and thus do not even qualify to be considered for being true.

 This theory is not only not true.